mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “Oh no, please don’t do that to me.”

 He laughed.
 “I won’t.
-But you know, I don't think you're just cute, but more handsome.
+But you know, I don't think you're just cute but more handsome.
 And I don't say that to many people."

 I didn’t know what to say to that.
 “Thanks.”
 I was sort of dying from laughter inside because it sounded like something I used to say to Gyuna.
 “I don’t really feel that way though.
 I guess ever since I came here to BYU, I became a lot more conscious that I’m Asian.
 And I think ‘Asian’ is like seafood; it’s a very acquired taste.
 It doesn’t help that the dating culture here is all about finding and interacting with people who look good.”